UPNAdrone/JavaFAWT/documentation/private/docs/tutorials.md

 1. In the software folder, inside functionalities, there are some example files that can be used to execute the fans with them.

 2. In case you do not want to use them, you can create new ones or just modify the existing ones.
-But remember that they need to have the .xlsx extension.
+But remember that they need to have the .svg extension.

 3. The files are read row by row.
 Each row represents a speed update.
 The first column is the time (in milliseconds) you want the fans to be spinning at these speeds, while the other columns are the speeds of each fan (in percentage), in order.
-The fun_model.xlsx tries to explain it better.

 ### Comments
 - Comment 1